 For all patients, the source of lead is eliminated.
 If lead chips are visible on abdominal x-ray, whole-bowel irrigation with a polyethylene glycol electrolyte solution at 1 to 2 L/h for adults or 25 to 40 mL/kg/h for children is done until repeat x-ray shows no lead.
-Administration via NGT may be necessary to deliver these large volumes and care must be taken to protect the airway; intubation may be necessary.
+Administration via nasogastric tube may be necessary to deliver these large volumes and care must be taken to protect the airway; intubation may be necessary.
 If the cause is bullets, surgical removal should be considered.
-Children with PbB > 70 μg/dL (> 3.40 μmol/L) and all patients with neurologic symptoms should be hospitalized.
-Patients with acute encephalopathy are admitted to an ICU.
+Children with PbB > 70 mcg/dL (> 3.38 micromol/L) and all patients with neurologic symptoms should be hospitalized.
+Patients with acute encephalopathy are admitted to an intensive care unit.

-Chelating drugs (eg, succimer [meso-2,3-dimercaptosuccinic acid], CaNa2EDTA, dimercaprol [British antilewisite, or BAL]) can be given to bind lead into forms that can be excreted.
+Chelating drugs (eg, succimer [meso-2,3-dimercaptosuccinic acid], CaNa2EDTA [calcium disodium ethylenediaminetetraacetic acid] dimercaprol [British antilewisite, or BAL]) can be given to bind lead into forms that can be excreted.
 Chelation should be supervised by an experienced toxicologist.
-Chelation is indicated for adults with symptoms of poisoning plus PbB > 70 μg/dL and for children with encephalopathy or PbB > 45 μg/dL (> 2.15 μmol/L).
+Chelation is indicated for adults with symptoms of poisoning plus PbB > 70 μg/dL (3.38 micromol/L) and for children with encephalopathy or PbB > 45 mcg/dL (> 2.17 micromol/L).
 Liver and kidney disorders are relative contraindications for chelating drugs.
-Chelating drugs should not be given to any patient with ongoing exposure to lead because chelation can increase GI absorption of lead.
+Chelating drugs should not be given to any patient with ongoing exposure to lead because chelation can increase gastrointestinal absorption of lead.
 Chelation removes only relatively small amounts of metal.
 If total body burden of lead is very large, multiple chelations over many years may be required.

-Patients without encephalopathy are usually treated with succimer 10 mg/kg po q 8 h for 5 days, followed by 10 mg/kg po q 12 h for 14 days.
-If these patients have symptoms, they can alternatively be treated for 5 days with dimercaprol 50 mg/m2 via deep IM injection q 4 h plus CaNa2EDTA 1000 mg/m2 IV once/day.
+Patients without encephalopathy are usually treated with succimer 10 mg/kg orally every 8 hours for 5 days, followed by 10 mg/kg orally every 12 hours for 14 days.
+If these patients have symptoms, they can alternatively be treated for 5 days with dimercaprol 50 mg/m2 via deep IM injection every 4 hours plus CaNa2EDTA 1000 mg/m2 IV once/day.

 Dimercaprol, which can cause vomiting, is given with parenteral or oral fluids.
 Dimercaprol can also cause pain at the injection site, numerous systemic symptoms, and, in patients with G6PD deficiency, moderate to severe acute intravascular hemolysis.
 This drug should not be given concurrently with iron supplements.
 Dimercaprol is formulated with peanut derivatives and thus is contraindicated in patients with known or suspected peanut allergy.

-Succimer may cause rash, GI symptoms (eg, anorexia, nausea, vomiting, diarrhea, metallic taste), and transient elevations of liver enzymes.
+Succimer may cause rash, gastrointestinal symptoms (eg, anorexia, nausea, vomiting, diarrhea, metallic taste), and transient elevations of liver enzymes.

 Patients at risk should be screened by measuring PbB.
 Measures that reduce risk of household poisoning include regular hand washing, regular washing of children’s toys and pacifiers, and regular cleaning of household surfaces; drinking water, household paint (except in houses built after 1978), and ceramic ware made outside the US should be tested for lead.
 Adults exposed to lead dust at work should use appropriate personal protective equipment, change their clothing and shoes before going home, and shower before going to bed.